 The Desert Bighorn Council was unofficially organized in 1957, and officially organized with adoption of a constitution in 1959.
 The Council was established to promote the advancement of knowledge concerning desert bighorn, and the long-range welfare of these animals.
 Membership is comprised of wildlife biologists, scientists, administrators, managers, and others interested in the welfare of desert bighorn.
 The Council is interested in all ecological and management issues affecting bighorn sheep and their habitat.
 The native desert bighorn greatly decreased in number with the European settlement of western North America, and Council members are dedicated to ensuring the future of current populations.
 The necessity of managing areas for bighorn sheep becomes more critical each year.
 Council members are implementing numerous studies and management strategies designed to improve current management guidelines.

-The 55th meeting of the Desert Bighorn Council will be hosted by the
+57th Meeting of the Desert Bighorn Council

 Banner Photo Credit: